soxueren/atsd/api/data/series/insert.md

 | 400 | IllegalArgumentException: No data |
 | 500 | JsonParseException: Unexpected character "}" |
 | 500 | JsonMappingException: No enum constant in field type|

-## Schema

-* New entities and metrics will be automatically created provided they meet naming requirements.
-* New metrics will be initialized with `float` data type by default. <br>To insert metric samples with another datatype, create or update metric properties using [Meta API](/api/meta/metric/create-or-replace.md) or the web interface.

 ## Example